Messerschmitt Bf 110: Genesis and competition

-Throughout the 1930s, the air forces of the major military powers were engaged in a transition from biplane to monoplane designs.
-Most concentrated on the single-engine fighter aircraft, but the problem of range arose.
-The Ministry of Aviation (RLM, for Reichsluftfahrtministerium), pushed by Hermann Göring, issued a request for a new multipurpose fighter called the Kampfzerstörer (battle destroyer) with long range and an internal bomb bay.
-The request called for a twin-engine, three-seat, all-metal monoplane that was armed with cannon as well as a bomb bay.
-Of the original seven companies, only Bayerische Flugzeugwerke (Messerschmitt), Focke-Wulf and Henschel responded to the request.
+Throughout the 1930s, the air forces of many major military powers were engaged in a transition from biplane to monoplane designs.
+Most concentrated on the single-engined fighter aircraft, but the problem of range arose.
+The Ministry of Aviation (RLM, for Reichsluftfahrtministerium), at the encouragement of Hermann Göring, issued a request for a new multipurpose fighter called the Kampfzerstörer (battle destroyer) with long range and an internal bomb bay.
+This request called for a twin-engined, three-seat, all-metal monoplane that was armed with cannon and a bomb bay.
+Of the seven companies approached, only Bayerische Flugzeugwerke (which later became Messerschmitt), Focke-Wulf, and Henschel responded to the request.

-Messerschmitt defeated Focke-Wulf, Henschel, and Arado, and was given the funds to build several prototype aircraft.
-The Focke-Wulf design, the Focke-Wulf Fw 57, had a wing span of 25.6 m (84 ft) and was powered by two DB 600 engines.
+The Focke-Wulf design, the Focke-Wulf Fw 57, had a wingspan of 25.6 m (84 ft) and was powered by a pair of DB 600 engines.
 It was armed with two 20 mm MG FF cannons in the nose, while a third was positioned in a dorsal turret.
-The Fw 57 V1 flew in 1936 but its performance was poor and the machine crashed.
+The Fw 57 V1 flew in 1936, but its performance was poor and the machine crashed.
 The Henschel Hs 124 was similar in construction layout to the Fw 57, equipped with two Jumo 210C for the V1.
 The V2 used the BMW 132Dc radial engines generating 870 PS compared with the 640 PS Jumo.
 The armament consisted of a single rearward-firing 7.92 mm (.312 in) MG 15 machine gun and a single forward-firing 20 mm MG FF cannon.

-Messerschmitt omitted the internal bomb load requirement from the Ministry of Aviation directive to increase the armament element of the Ministry of Aviation's specification.
-The Bf 110 was far superior to its rivals in providing the speed, range and firepower to meet its role requirements.
-By the end of 1935, the Bf 110 had evolved into an all-metal, low-wing cantilever monoplane of semi-monocoque design featuring twin vertical stabilizers and powered by two DB 600A engines.
-The design was also fitted with Handley-Page wing slots(actually, leading-edge slats).
+Bayerische Flugzeugwerke omitted the internal bomb load requirement from the RLM directive to increase the armament element of the RLM's specification.
+The Bf 110 proved to be far superior to its rivals in providing the speed, range, and firepower to meet its role requirements.
+Accordingly, Bayerische Flugzeugwerke's submission bested Focke-Wulf, Henschel, and Arado, and thus the firm was given the funds to build several prototype aircraft.
+By the end of 1935, the Bf 110 had evolved into an all-metal, low-wing cantilever monoplane of semimonocoque design featuring twin vertical stabilizers and powered by two DB 600A engines.
+The design was also fitted with Handley-Page wing slots (actually, leading-edge slats).